wushian/Roslynator/docs/cli/fix-command.md

 Defines a path to MSBuild.

-*Note: If the path to MSBuild is not specified and there are installed multiple instances of MSBuild the instance with the highest version will be used.*
+*Note: First found instance of MSBuild will be used if the path to MSBuild is not specified.*

 **`--projects`**